Square For Restaurants POS Review

 Well, it was only a matter of time.
-Square has had a busy year or so.
-After coming out with Square for Retail and the game-changing Square Register, it seemed imminent that the wildly popular company would break out its own restaurant-specific software in a timely manner.
+After coming out with Square for Retail and the game-changing Square Register, it seemed imminent that the wildly popular company would break out with restaurant-specific software.
 Voila!
 Now we have Square for Restaurants.

-Square has very much stayed on brand here, with an exceptionally simple and functional program that anyone with even a passing familiarity with Square will be able to master with very little training.
+Square has very much stayed on brand here with an exceptionally simple and functional program.
+Anyone who has even a passing familiarity with Square will be able to master it with very little training.
 Of course, you get Square’s affordable and simple-to-understand processing fees, along with access to the Square App Marketplace.
-Within the system itself is a solid reporting suite and basic but comprehensive inventory and employee management.
+The system itself has a solid reporting suite and basic but comprehensive inventory and employee management.

 Square’s appeal is always going to be its simplicity and affordability.
 It’s not a system you’re going to have to spend a lot of time thinking about.
 Are there other POS systems for restaurants with more bells and whistles for only slightly more money?
 Absolutely.
-Square for Restaurants definitely has areas where it can improve — and I suspect it will in the near future.
-But, in terms of ease of use and functionality, Square has another success on its hands.
+Square for Restaurants has areas where it can improve — and I suspect it will soon.
+But in terms of ease of use and functionality, Square has another success on its hands.

 Table of Contents